Vitamins and Minerals

 Folic acid (pteroylglutamic acid)

-Vitamin K plays an important role in blood clotting and in the production of proteins responsible for maintaining healthy strong teeth and bones.
+Vitamin K plays an important role in blood clotting and in the production of proteins responsible for maintaining strong teeth and bones.

 Source: cashews, raisins, prunes